microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Cross-tenant access policy represents the base policy in the directory for cross tenant access settings.
+Represents the base policy in the directory for cross-tenant access settings.

 Inherits from [tenantRelationshipAccessPolicyBase](../resources/tenantrelationshipaccesspolicybase.md).